kidalikevin/Microbank-WEBSERVICE-Project/README.md

        After done, open Api-Back-end folder and run terminal from inside this then execute this command, [  php artisan serve    ] , this should initiate laravel in-build server running on port 8000, http:/localhost:8000

        Ensure you have Phpmyadmin is installed in your machine.
-Create a database inside with the name microbank, In the clone project we have microbank database, import that table to Phpmyadmin where you created the new database Navigate to this file to provide your database login credentials to allow Laravel REST API to communicate with the database micrbank: ../Api-Back-end/config/database.php
+Create a database inside with the name microbank, In the clone project we have microbank database, import that database to Phpmyadmin where you created the new database.
+       Navigate to this file to provide your database login credentials to allow Laravel REST API to communicate with the database microbank: ../Api-Back-end/config/database.php

   - Running Angular Front-end.
-       Navigate to Front-end folder and run terminal from this folder executing this command to initialize server.. [ angular-http-server ], the server for Front-end will start running on this port 8080.
+       Navigate to Front-end folder and run terminal from this folder executing this command to initialize front end server.. [ angular-http-server ], the server for Front-end will start running on this port 8080.
        You can now access the project by going to http://localhost:8080

   - Below is the running of the system on live server: microbank.denro.co.ke/#/